Battle of Hunayn: Course

-Ibn Kathir writes that according to Ibn Ishaq, Jabir ibn Abdullah, who witnessed the battle, the Muslim army were panicked by a surprise attack from the enemy and many men fled the battlefield.
-However, a group of Muhajirun stood firmly and defended the Prophet on the battlefield.
-There were only 8 men who did not leave the Battle field.
-Ali ibn Abi Talib, Abdullah Ibn Mas’ud, Abbas ibn Abd al-Muttalib, Abu Sufyan ibn al-Harith, Fadl ibn Abbas, Rabi' ibn al-Harith, Usama ibn Zayd and Ayman ibn Ubayd.
-Ayman ibn Ubayd was killed that day whilst defending the Prophet Muhammad.

-Prophet Muhammad stood firmly in the intense battlefield sitting on his ride and prayed to Allah to send help and called his people to return to the battlefield.
+Muhammad stood firmly in the intense battlefield sitting on his ride and prayed to Allah to send help and called his people to return to the battlefield.
 He said "I am the Messenger of Allah.
 I am Muhammad, the son of Abdullah."
 Later Muslims returned to the battlefield.
 Muhammad, then picking up a handful of earth, hurled it at the faces of their enemies while saying: "May your faces be shameful."
 Their eyes were thick with dust and the enemy began to retreat in utter confusion, according to the Muslim scholar Safi-ur-Rahman Mubarakpuri.

 After the enemy was defeated.
 About seventy men of Thaqif alone were killed, and the Muslims captured all their riding camels, weapons and cattle.
 The Quran verse 9:25 was also revealed in this event according to Muslim scholars:

 Indeed Allah has given you ˹believers˺ victory on many battlefields, even at the Battle of Ḥunain when you took pride in your great numbers, but they proved of no advantage to you.
 The earth, despite its vastness, seemed to close in on you, then you turned back in retreat.
 Then Allah sent down His reassurance upon His Messenger and the believers, and sent down forces you could not see, and punished those who disbelieved.
 Such was the reward of the disbelievers.